-Aptamil AllerPro SYNEO is a premium Follow-On Formula suitable for formula fed infants (from 6 to 12 months) who are allergic to cows’ milk.
+Aptamil AllerPro SYNEO is a premium Follow-On Formula suitable for formula fed infants (from 6 to 12 months) with confirmed cows’ milk and/or soy protein allergy.

 The protein in Aptamil AllerPro SYNEO has been broken down (extensively hydrolysed) for the dietary management of allergy symptoms.